ImNotAVirus/simple_enum/guides/enum_types.md

     @type state_keys() :: :active | :inactive | :unknown | :default
     @type state_values() :: 1 | 2 | -1 | 0

-**NOTE**: As you can see, in the case of a String-based Enum, the type generated for a value's typespec will be `t:String.t/0` since it is not possible to specify a String set in typespecs.
+**NOTE**: As you can see, in the case of a string-based Enum, the type generated for a value's typespec will be `t:String.t/0` since it is not possible to specify a String set in typespecs.